 Military Academy Nominations

-The honor of attending a service academy comes with the obligation and commitment to serve in the military for a minimum of five years upon graduation.
+The honor of attending a Military Service Academy comes with the obligation and commitment to serve in the United States Military for a minimum of five years upon graduation.

 Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: